For urgent consular assistance call

 There's a significant military presence in the area.
 The security situation could get worse without notice.

-Tensions remain high between Hezbollah and Israel, with occasional exchanges of fire on the border between Lebanon and Israel.
-More conflict is possible, including missiles fired towards Israeli territory.
-An outbreak of conflict between Israel and Hezbollah would significantly increase risks to your safety and security.
+Tensions remain high between Hezbollah and Israel, with increasing exchanges of fire on the border between Lebanon and Israel.
+Missiles have been fired towards Israeli territory resulting in casualties.
+Further conflict is possible.
+An escalation in conflict between Israel and Hezbollah would significantly increase risks to your safety and security.

 More information: